MichelleRT/WebScraping/README.md

-# WebScraping-
+# WebScraping
-Used for web scraping fuel properties
+Used for web scraping fuel properties.
+Working on web scraping for BioCompoundML.